mmiddleton/mmiddleton-fish546/Readme.md

 ##Repository Structure
 `analyses/`
-- contains all output files from analyses performed on my data, each analysis is in a separate folder (named for the type of analysis performed).
+- contains all output files from analyses performed on my data.
+Each analysis is in a separate folder named for the type of analysis performed and date it was performed on.
+If multiple analyses of the same type were performed each one is numbered for the order it was performed in (1, 2, 3, etc.).
 The `Trim_Galore` files contain a `.txt` document with the run parameters for that particular analysis, these are also included in the notebook entry for that analysis.
+- contains a file called 'Software_documentation_on_Mac` which documents the operating system these analyses were performed on, versions of software used, and how that software was downloaded

 `data/`
 - `fastq` data file (not synced to my repository due to size)